yyx990803/generator-dude/README.md

 ## Usage
 - Make sure you have [yo](https://github.com/yeoman/yo) and [grunt-cli](https://github.com/gruntjs/grunt-cli) installed: `npm install -g yo grunt-cli`
-- Clone this repo, then inside of it, `npm link`
+- Clone this repo, place it somewhere nice, then inside of it, `npm link`
 - In an empty directory run: `yo dude` (yeah it's that awesome)
-- After everything is done you should be able to build with `grunt`
+- The project is ready to roll.
+Just `grunt` to build.
-- `grunt dev` will build everything, start a development server on 8080, and watch file changes for auto rebuild.
+- If you initiated with Node or AppEgine backend (see below), `grunt dev` will build everything, start a development server on 8080, and watch file changes for auto rebuild.

 ## Includes
 - grunt